 community property is subject to the joint management, control, and disposition of the spouses unless the spouses provide otherwise by power of attorney in writing or other agreement.

 The deed between the decedent and surviving son was not signed by the surviving spouse.
-Thus, the transfer in the deed was not valid.
-The appeals court noted that this deed was invalid.
+Thus, the transfer in the deed was not valid, as noted by the appeals court.

 Real Estate Deeds Filed During the Probate Process

 Section 360.253 of the Texas Estates Code comes into play here.
 It imposes certain requirements on the ability to partition and transfer community property while a probate case is pending for one of the spouses.
-These requirements include obtaining court approval and posting a bond to protect the estate’s creditors, for example.
+For example, the requirements include obtaining court approval and posting a bond to protect the estate’s creditors.

 The second real estate deed by the surviving spouse did not meet these requirements.
 The surviving spouse did not obtain the court’s approval or post a bond.
 Thus, the second deed executed by the surviving spouse was not valid.